bagewadi-akram/EPIT/README.md

 If you find any issue update me and other modifications also allowed but dont forget to create diff branch {Current one Master}
 Stay updated..

+created new website of this
+do visit and feedback
+www.elelctropotentinfotech.com